-After giving effect to the sale of 11,491,541 shares of Class A common stock that we are offering at an assumed initial public offering price of \$28.00 per share (the midpoint of the price range set forth on the cover of this prospectus), the deduction of assumed underwriting discounts and estimated offering expenses payable by us and the use of the estimated net proceeds as described under "Use of Proceeds" and assuming the full exchange of units and conversion of convertible preferred stock described above, our pro forma, as adjusted net tangible book value (deficit) at December 31, 2012 would have been \$(2.0) million, or \$(0.03) per share of Class A common stock.
+After giving effect to the sale of 11,054,156 shares of Class A common stock that we are offering at the initial public offering price of \$30.00 per share, the deduction of underwriting discounts and estimated offering expenses payable by us and the use of the net proceeds as described under "Use of Proceeds" and assuming the full exchange of units and conversion of convertible preferred stock described above, our proforma, as adjusted net tangible book value (deficit) at December 31, 2012 would have been \$21.1 million, or \$0.31 per share of Class A common stock.

-The following table illustrates the immediate increase in pro forma net tangible book value (deficit) of \$1.79 per share for existing equity holders and the immediate dilution of \$28.03 per share to new stockholders purchasing Class A common stock in this offering, assuming the underwriters do not exercise their option to purchase additional shares.
+The following table illustrates the immediate increase in pro forma net tangible book value (deficit) of \$1.77 per share for existing equity holders and the immediate dilution of \$29.69 per share to new stockholders purchasing Class A common stock in this offering, assuming the underwriters do not exercise their option to purchase additional shares.

-Assumed initial public offering price per share \$28.00 Pro forma, as adjusted net tangible book value (deficit) per share as of December 31, 2012 \$(1.82) Increase in pro forma, as adjusted net tangible book value (deficit) per share attributable to new investors \$ 1.79 Pro forma, as adjusted net tangible book value (deficit) per share after this offering \$ (0.03) Dilution in pro forma, as adjusted net tangible book value (deficit) per share to new investors \$28.03
+Initial public offering price per share \$30.00 Pro forma, as adjusted net tangible book value (deficit) per share as of December 31, 2012 \$(1.46) Increase in pro forma, as adjusted net tangible book value (deficit) per share attributable to new investors \$ 1.77 Pro forma, as adjusted net tangible book value (deficit) per share after this offering \$ 0.31 Dilution in pro forma, as adjusted net tangible book value (deficit) per share to new investors \$29.69